Schauder estimates for elliptic equations degenerating on lower dimensional manifolds: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Susanna Terracini for many fruitful discussions on the topic.
-The authors are research fellows of Istituto Nazionale di Alta Matematica INDAM group GNAMPA and supported by the GNAMPA project E5324001950001 \emph{PDE ellittiche che degenerano su variet\`a di dimensione bassa e frontiere libere molto sottili}.
-G.C. is supported by the PRIN project 20227HX33Z \emph{Pattern formation in nonlinear phenomena}.
-S.V. is supported by the PRIN project 2022R537CS \emph{$NO^3$ - Nodal Optimization, NOnlinear elliptic equations, NOnlocal geometric problems, with a focus on regularity}.
+The authors are research fellows of INDAM group GNAMPA and supported by the GNAMPA project E5324001950001.
+G.C. is supported by the PRIN project 20227HX33Z.
+S.V. is supported by the PRIN project 2022R537CS.